Getting the “This Account Does Not Have iCloud Music Enabled” error when attempting to use Apple Music on your iPhone, iPad, or Mac devices?

-You can reboot certain iPhones and iPad models by holding down the Power and Volume Up buttons simultaneously until a screen slider appears.
+You can reboot certain iPhones and iPad models by simultaneously holding the Power and Volume Up buttons until a screen slider appears.
 Then, drag the slider all the way to the right.
 Your phone should turn off.

 Turn your phone back on and check if you still get the “iCloud music library can’t be enabled” error.
 If so, we still got a few steps for you to try.